PGupta0919 is a writer passionate about marketing and branding.

 - Ground-breaking creativity

 Communication, Pricing, and Distribution

 Gucci has always reinvented and challenged the status quo, and that is exactly what it also tries to portray in its communication strategy.
 It identifies that for its long-term success, it is critical for the brand to engage with its clients across all of the brand’s touchpoints.
 It has traditionally used print media, mainly for its communication, advertising mainly in fashion magazines, each campaign showcasing a story for that season.
-With the development in the digital space, Gucci is leveraging the digital media for its communication strategy, using social media extensively to engage with their audience.
+With the development in the digital space, Gucci is leveraging digital media for its communication strategy, using social media extensively to engage with their audience.

 Gucci follows a premium pricing policy for its products.
 It provides high quality to its customers while maintaining the right balance between exclusivity and availability of their products.
-The company distributes its offerings through its own retail stores, e-commerce channel, wholesalers and other retailers.
+The company distributes its offerings through its own retail stores, e-commerce channel, wholesalers, and other retailers.